-- Comprehension and risk elicitation in the field: Evidence from rural Senegal (with Gary Charness), Conditionally accepted at Review of Behavioral Economics, 2015 (Paper incl.
+- Three risk-elicitation methods in the field: Evidence from rural Senegal (with Gary Charness), Review of Behavioral Economics, forthcoming, 2015 (Published Paper Working Paper incl.
 Instructions).
 A previous version of this paper appeared as IFPRI Discussion Paper 1135.

 - Creating a Lab in the Field: Economics Experiments for Policymaking, Journal of Economic Surveys, forthcoming, 2015 (Published Paper Working Paper).
 Email me for more recent drafts.

 - To remit, or not to remit: that is the question.
-A remittance field experiment (with Máximo Torero), Journal of Economic Behavior and Organization, 112, 2015, 221-236 (Paper (open access) Working Paper (incl.
+A remittance field experiment (with Máximo Torero), Journal of Economic Behavior and Organization, 112, 2015, 221-236 (Published Paper (open access) Working Paper (incl.
 Instructions)).

 - Lost in the mail: A field experiment on crime (with Marco Castillo, Ragan A. Petrie and Máximo Torero), Economic Inquiry, 52 (1), 2014, 285-303 (Published Paper Working Paper).